 In recent years there has been a sharp increase in crime in Kazakhstan.
 Thus, according to statistics, throughout the first 8 months of 2012 (January to September) in the country, the number of crimes reported, compared to the same period in 2011, increased by 57.1%.
 At the same time, Kazakhstan recorded a deterioration of the situation with civil and political liberties.
 According to the report of the human rights organisation ‘Freedom House’ for the year 2012, Kazakhstan’s rating in the category of political rights was 6 points out of 7, while for civil liberties – 5 points.
 In order for a country to be considered free, the rate should be as low as possible.

-The Open Dialog Foundation hereby warns the Kazakh authorities that the adoption of the new Code of Criminal Procedure in the reading suggested by the General Prosecutor’s Office will further deteriorate the situation with regard to civil liberties in the country.
+The Open Dialogue Foundation hereby warns the Kazakh authorities that the adoption of the new Code of Criminal Procedure in the reading suggested by the General Prosecutor’s Office will further deteriorate the situation with regard to civil liberties in the country.
 The problem of high levels of crime should not be solved at the expense of curtailing of human rights.